-The 1980s, you may remember, was the decade of the High Street when we were constantly being told by our prime minister, Margaret Thatcher, that there was “no alternative” — although, confusingly, every club had an “alternative” night.
-Nowadays of course “alternative” is just a TV/TS internet chatroom, and whatever post– punk aesthetic energies it represented have been assimilated by fashion and magazine culture — but back then it could stand for a sincere and reckless rejection of normality and mainstream values, or at least a kind of decadence on the dole.
+The 1980s, you may remember, was the decade of the High Street when we were constantly being told by our prime minister, Margaret Thatcher, that there was “no alternative” – although, confusingly, every club had an “alternative” night.
+Nowadays of course “alternative” is just an internet chatroom, and whatever post-punk aesthetic energies it represented have been assimilated by fashion and magazine culture – but back then it could stand for a sincere and reckless rejection of normality and mainstream values, or at least a kind of decadence on the dole.

 He even turns his own ample flesh into a kind of fabric, marshalling it with corsets and leggings that leave you wondering what’s surface and what’s structure, what’s inside and what’s out.
 As you might expect in a lad who liked dressing up, there’s more than a hint of a parody of monstrous femininity in his work: fake vaginas appear regularly.
 But with those pouting lips (on his face) it feels as if “sexiness” is being parodied more than femininity – his creations often resemble Dali doodling his ideal inflatable doll.

-Looking, sometimes between your fingers, at these terrifyingly, exhilaratingly bold, ballsy images, in a culture which is now completely aestheticised and lip-glossed to death, you’re reminded with a jolt of when aestheticism was still a rebellious, satirical strategy.
-Gratifyingly, Bowery was never a “success”; he never launched his own label or got his own chat show.
+Looking, sometimes between your fingers, at these exhilaratingly bold, ‘ballsy’ images, in a culture which is now completely aestheticised and lip-glossed to death, you’re reminded with a jolt of when aestheticism was still a rebellious, satirical strategy.
+What’s more, Bowery was never a “success”; he never launched his own label or got his own chat show.
 His death from Aids in 1994 saved him from that at least.

-As these pictures testify, Leigh the Anti-Graham Norton prophesised, embodied and savagely deconstructed celebrity culture all in one outfit.
-In a particularly piquant photo, his head, styled charmingly as a turd, emerges blinking from a toilet seat around his neck.
+As these pictures testify, Bowery prophesied, embodied and savagely deconstructed celebrity culture all in one outfit.
+In a particularly piquant photo, his head, styled charmingly as a turd, emerges, blinking, from a toilet seat around his neck.

-Since his death, of course, celebrity culture has backed up and overflowed everywhere, forcing us to wade through shits much less talented than Mr Bowery.
+Since his death, celebrity culture has backed up and overflowed everywhere, forcing us to wade through shits much less talented than Mr Bowery.